MadryLab/trak/docs/html/_sources/clip.rst.txt

 Add  a :code:`task` to :code:`TRAKer` (subclassing :code:`ModelOutput`\ ) --- CLIP
 ==================================================================================

-In this tutorial, we'll go through the process of adapting :code:`TRAK` to a new custom task - attributing CLIP models.
+In this tutorial, we'll go through the process of applying :code:`TRAK` to a new custom task, using CLIP as an example.
 Check out :class:`.CLIPModelOutput` for the final result.

-Model output funcitons
+Model output functions
 ----------------------

-Computing :code:`TRAK` attribution scores hinges on defining a model output function to guide the scoring process.
-We derive and discuss model output functions for multiple tasks (binary and multiclass classification, CLIP loss, various NLP tasks, etc) in detail in `our paper <link:TODO>`_.
+Computing :code:`TRAK` attribution scores requires defining an appropriate ``model output function`` to guide the scoring process.
+Intuitively, you can just think of it as a loss function.
+We derive and discuss model output functions for multiple tasks (binary and multiclass classification, CLIP loss, and various NLP tasks, etc) in detail in `our paper <link:TODO>`_.

 In short, given the following: